kmoll/drupalvm-intro/drupal-vm-notes.md

 cp example.config.yml config.yml
 cp example.drupal.make.yml drupal.make.yml
 ```
+__** Note that for 3.x version example.config.yml has been re-named to default.config.yml.
+You will need to copy this file to config.yml.__

 The example config file and drush make is already set up to install Drupal 8.
 Double check this is the case by opening the files in a text editor.